micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

   <br>
 </center>

-You can also visualize the patch pairs in MicMac using the command 'SEL':
+You can also visualize the patch pairs in MicMac using the command "SEL":
 ```
 mm3d SEL Tmp_Patches-CoReg/ MEC-Malt_1971_0_0.tif MEC-Malt_2014_0_0.tif KH=S
 ```